Top Scholarships & Key Resources for Transgender Students

 - FORGE

-Susan’s Place is a social network and peer support group specifically created for transgender people.
-It aggregates recent and relevant news and hosts a collaborative Wiki maintained by its users.
-Once you register for an account you can engage with others through chats and threaded discussion boards. - TransQueer Nation
+Social network and peer support group specifically created for transgender people.
+Susan’s Place aggregates recent and relevant news and hosts a collaborative Wiki maintained by its users.

 Advocacy & Diversity